5 Common SEO Myths

 Fact: Current AI models are not refined enough to ensure content accuracy or effectively differentiate your brand.

 To be clear, I’m not anti-AI (really!), but I am opposed to AI being used to produce mediocre content just for the sake of creating content.
 The truth is, the internet doesn’t need more content.
 It needs better content.
-Better content demonstrates that you understand the pain points of your audience and positions you as a trustworthy source for the solution they’re seeking.
+Better content demonstrates that you understand your audience's pain points and positions you as a trusted source for the solution they’re seeking.

-• Additionally, Google continues to downgrade content that's AI-generated.
+Additionally, Google continues to downgrade AI-generated content.
 Therefore, if ranking in organic search results is your goal, it's best to avoid it.

 The most effective way to leverage AI for content is to utilize it as a tool.
 Whether it's open-source ChatGPT or a customized tool, AI-generated content can be a great starting point; however, all AI content should be reviewed and edited for accuracy, brand voice, and adherence to on-page SEO best practices.